andreia-oca/git_good_workshop/README.md

 Preferably, you should have a GitHub account (I am sure this workshop can work with other git providers as well, but these docs will be biased towards GitHub).

+## Workshop mindset

+* This workshop is a hands-on workshop.
+You will learn by doing - experiment with commands, be curious, break things, ask questions, repeat.
+* It's self-paced - you can spend time on the sections you find interesting or challenging.
+* The goal of this workshop is to make you more comfortable with `git` and to configure new commands that will help you in your day-to-day work.
+Spend time on setting them to your needs.
+* Feel free to contribute to this repository - add new sections, add your feedback, notes, expectations in the `testimonials` directory.
+* This repository is your chance to create PRs, test things and learn how to contribute to open-source projects without the fear of breaking things.

 ## Sections

 Each section is a markdown file in the `sections` directory.